quevivasbien/quevivasbien.github.io/markdown/the_god_of_wisdom.md

 The path they walked on was lined with fields like the one where they had picked the bread-fruit; a few times they saw people out among the crops, harvesting or simply surveying their bounty.

 As they walked, Ben bombarded Serĉa with thoughts and ideas he had obviously been building up for quite some time and was now happy to have someone with whom to share them: "The TK's ethics aren't universal; they *can't* be universal!"
 (He evidently considered himself something of a philosopher.)
-"Everyone gets taught to seek Fulfillment, but the TK was designed for the Fulfillment of humanity, not of the folks that make up humanity -- you and me, you know -- maybe what I'm after isn't what the TK has in mind for everyone, right?
+"Everyone gets taught to seek fulfillment, but the TK was designed for the fulfillment of humanity, not of the folks that make up humanity -- you and me, you know -- maybe what I'm after isn't what the TK has in mind for everyone, right?
 And then what's gonna happen with me?
 Maybe I get sent off to live on the Farm," he said with a chuckle, "Or maybe I just get pushed under, lost for the sake of humanity or something like that."

 This was no new ground for Serĉa, who'd encountered arguments like this before in his study at the University.
 "It's the impossibility theorems," he said.